armanriazi/armanriazi.github.io/docs/public/blockchain/Blockchain.md

 </details>
 <details>
 <summary>Substrate MindMapping</summary>
-<p> I was wondering If you want to get update-mind-mapping image.
+<p> I was wondering If you want to get the update-mind-mapping image.
 It is worth 25$ to get an updated board.
 <p> Send me Email: Title: </p>
 <p>Armanriyazi.Github.Io_MindMapping_Substrate</p>
 <p> To Email Address </p>